Behavioral addiction: Research

-Biomolecular mechanisms
+A systematic review in 2021 investigating the correlation between autism and behavioral addiction found inconclusive evidence for a general correlation.
+However found evidence of correlation when comorbid mental health conditions were present.
+Another systematic review in 2022 estimating the prevalence of behavioural addiction during the COVID-19 pandemic found the prevalence to be 11.1%.

+Addiction and the reward system

 ΔFosB, a gene transcription factor, has been identified as playing a critical role in the development of addictive states in both behavioral addictions and drug addictions.
 Overexpression of ΔFosB in the nucleus accumbens is necessary and sufficient for many of the neural adaptations seen in drug addiction; it has been implicated in addictions to alcohol, cannabinoids, cocaine, nicotine, phenylcyclidine, and substituted amphetamines as well as addictions to natural rewards such as sex, exercise, and food.
 A recent study also demonstrated a cross-sensitization between drug reward (amphetamine) and a natural reward (sex) that was mediated by ΔFosB.

-Besides increased ΔFosB expression in the nucleus accumbens, there are many other correlations in the neurobiology of behavioral addictions with drug addictions.

-One of the most important discoveries of addictions has been the drug based reinforcement and, even more important, reward based learning processes.
-Several structures of the brain are important in the conditioning process of behavioral addiction; these subcortical structures form the brain regions known as the reward system.
 One of the major areas of study is the amygdala, a brain structure which involves emotional significance and associated learning.
 Research shows that dopaminergic projections from the ventral tegmental area facilitate a motivational or learned association to a specific behavior.

 Dopamine neurons take a role in the learning and sustaining of many acquired behaviors.
 Research specific to Parkinson's disease has led to identifying the intracellular signaling pathways that underlie the immediate actions of dopamine.
 The most common mechanism of dopamine is to create addictive properties along with certain behaviors.
 There are three stages to the dopamine reward system: bursts of dopamine, triggering of behavior, and further impact to the behavior.
 Once electronically signaled, possibly through the behavior, dopamine neurons let out a 'burst-fire' of elements to stimulate areas along fast transmitting pathways.
 The behavior response then perpetuates the striated neurons to further send stimuli.
 The fast firing of dopamine neurons can be monitored over time by evaluating the amount of extracellular concentrations of dopamine through micro dialysis and brain imaging.
 This monitoring can lead to a model in which one can see the multiplicity of triggering over a period of time.
 Once the behavior is triggered, it is hard to work away from the dopamine reward system.

 Behaviors like gambling have been linked to the newfound idea of the brain's capacity to anticipate rewards.
 The reward system can be triggered by early detectors of the behavior, and trigger dopamine neurons to begin stimulating behaviors.
 But in some cases, it can lead to many issues due to error, or reward-prediction errors.
 These errors can act as teaching signals to create a complex behavior task over time.

-Varieties

-Although many types of behavioral addictions are not formally recognized in medical diagnostic schema, they are the subject of addict mutual aid organizations, rehabilitation programs, clinician associations, research, and many publications, both professional and popular.
-These include: